A A

 Lactase enzyme helps to digest lactose, a sugar found in milk and dairy products.
 Undigested lactose in the gut can lead to excessive gas production, bloating, diarrhoea and abdominal cramps.

-“Asians are more predisposed to lactose intolerance than Caucasians, due to our genetic makeup since lactase — the enzyme that breaks down lactose in the small intestine — is produced by genes,” said Dr James Huang, Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology and Liver Transplantation, Department of Paediatrics, Khoo Teck Puat – National University Children’s Medical Institute (KTP-NUCMI), National National University Hospital (NUH).
+“Asians are more predisposed to lactose intolerance than Caucasians, due to our genetic makeup since lactase — the enzyme that breaks down lactose in the small intestine — is produced by genes,” said Dr James Huang, Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology and Liver Transplantation, Department of Paediatrics, Khoo Teck Puat – National University Children’s Medical Institute (KTP-NUCMI), National University Hospital (NUH).

 “Most individuals with the condition are otherwise healthy, without any additional medical concerns.
 Their gastrointestinal system is typically normal,” he added.